 These types of credit card rewards are rare.
 This is mostly because current tax law is very lenient on credit card rewards that qualify as “rebates” instead of “income.”

 The most relevant example of taxable rewards is when you earn a bonus for opening a new bank account.
 Some bank promotions offer a cash bonus when you open a new account and make a deposit.

 As an example, you can deposit $5,000 and get $500 bonus cash.
 Because you’re depositing money instead of spending money on new purchases to get a rebate, the $500 bonus is considered taxable income.
 At the end of the year, the cash bonus and any bank interest you earn will need to be included on your tax return.

 The Largest Downside of Taxable Credit Rewards

 Taxable credit card rewards are hard to assign a value when they can be redeemed for cash or travel rewards.
 When your credit card rewards are taxable, the bank has to assign a value for each point.
 Maybe, they’ll use the benchmark rate of 1 cent per point.
 But what if they “overvalue” the points at 3 cents per point?

 If you redeem your points for award flights, you can usually get the 3 cent valuation or more from each point.
 But if you redeem them for hotel nights or cash rewards, the average point value is usually 1 cent or less.
-In these two instances, you’d lose money on top of your tax liability on the rewards amount.
+In these two instances, you’d lose money on top of your tax liability on the amount of the reward.

 Examples of Non-Taxable Credit Card Rewards